bazarka/wwexship/README.md

 ## Legal Notice

-Unless otherwise noted in specific files, all code in the Active Shipping project is under the copyright and license described in the included MIT-LICENSE file.
+Unless otherwise noted in specific files, all code in the WWEXSHIP project is under the copyright and license described in the included MIT-LICENSE file.